 Pituitary apoplexy is a potentially lethal event that results from hemorrhage into the pituitary gland, typically hemorrhage into a pituitary macroadenoma.
 Pituitary apoplexy becomes symptomatic via neurologic deficits or through severe adrenal crisis resulting from the acute lack of adrenocorticotropic hormone.
 This clinical state is characterized by headache, visual disturbances including field defects (bitemporal hemianopsia) and diplopia from ocular cranial nerve abnormalities (arising from compression of cranial nerves III, IV, and VI within the cavernous sinus), nausea, vomiting, neck rigidity, altered or depressed mental status, and if the hypothalamus is appreciably compressed, vegetative symptoms and signs including vascular instability.
 Pituitary apoplexy almost always produces acute hypocortisolism due to ACTH deficiency.

-Chronic hypopituitarism is a major cause of treatable morbidity among survivors of traumatic brain injury (37).
+Chronic hypopituitarism is a major cause of treatable morbidity among survivors of traumatic brain injury (48; 23).
 The pathophysiology of hypopituitarism after traumatic brain injury is not fully understood, and most theories involve transection of or damage to the pituitary stock (eg, associated with basilar skull fracture), but some have suggested venous infarction of the venous system surrounding the pituitary gland, pituitary injury from trauma-associated hypotension or elevated intracranial pressure, hypoxic brain injury, and more.
-Symptoms of gonadal dysfunction are more predictive of hypopituitarism than nonspecific symptoms for pituitary dysfunction following moderate or severe traumatic brain injury (20).
-Symptoms of hypogonadism are sufficiently predictive of hypopituitarism to justify screening for hypopituitarism after moderate/severe traumatic brain injury (78).
+Symptoms of gonadal dysfunction are more predictive of hypopituitarism than nonspecific symptoms for pituitary dysfunction following moderate or severe traumatic brain injury (27).
+Symptoms of hypogonadism are sufficiently predictive of hypopituitarism to justify screening for hypopituitarism after moderate/severe traumatic brain injury (90; 23).
 Nonspecific symptoms of hypopituitarism are no more predictive than unselected screening.
-One study found that 78% of patients developed inappropriately low plasma cortisol following traumatic brain injury (34).
+One study found that 78% of patients developed inappropriately low plasma cortisol following traumatic brain injury (41).
 In addition, low plasma cortisol and cranial diabetes insipidus were predictive of mortality and long-term pituitary deficits in traumatic brain injury patients.
-Traumatic brain injury patients who develop hypopituitarism frequently present metabolic alterations, in particular altered glucose levels, insulin resistance, and hypertriglyceridemia (62).
+Patients with traumatic brain injury who develop hypopituitarism frequently present metabolic alterations, in particular altered glucose levels, insulin resistance, and hypertriglyceridemia (74).

 There are many less common causes of hypopituitarism.
-These include congenital causes, eg, septo-optic dysplasia, direct trauma, and infiltrative or autoimmune diseases.
+These include congenital causes, eg, septo-optic dysplasia, direct trauma, and infiltrative diseases.

 • The most common causes of hypopituitarism depend on age.